fread-ink/ebook-paginator/README.md

 Important:

-* Also copy meta tags and other language/encoding tags into iframe document
+* Also copy relevant meta tags (e.g. language) from source document
 * Turn this into a proper npm module
 * Unit tests